 In 2012 with a few hundred dollars two middle school girls Katie Jickling hosted her first summer camp.
-She was determined to empower young women to forge healthy relationships early with each other so they could help build each other up and offer support to each other through out the year.
+She was determined to empower young people to forge healthy relationships early with each other so they could help build each other up and offer support to each other through out the year.

 During the camp week, participants engage with each other, develop skills as leaders, and learn how to engage in and impact their community.
 They participate in activities and presentations led by community leaders and role models, connect with community service organizations, practice group problem solving, and learn discussion skills.
-Girls plan a hike and campout, which is a first for many of our participants!
+Students plan a hike and campout, which is a first for many of our participants!
 Personal reflection at the beginning and end of the intensive week offers participants a chance to reflect while revealing their growth.
-Camp scholarships are available so that G.E.M.S can fulfill its goal to reach girls from all socioeconomic backgrounds.
+Camp scholarships are available so that G.E.M.S can fulfill its goal to reach students from all socioeconomic backgrounds.

 GEMS offers students the chance to be immersed in peer support, act silly without judgment, participate in intelligent discussions about what it means to be a student and a community member, learn leadership skills, and engage in community service.

 GEMS is a 501(c)(3), led by a board of advisors made up of local leaders.